Build a business and earn and income with hundreds of training tutorials

 E = Educate

-This is where you introduce your product or service — but not the offer.
-You expand on the fact that a solution not only exists, but also is unlike and better than all the others.
-Usually it’s in the middle of the copy.
-It’s “the summit of the sales mountain,” if you will.
+You educate the reader on the fact that a solution exists.
+This is where you introduce your product or service — but not the price (not the officer, in other words).
+This will come later.
+At this point, you expand on the fact that a solution exists, is perfect for their situation, and is unlike and better than all the others.

 Once they’re educated, the next step is to…